Everglades, Leura: Colonial history

-Until 1813 the Blue Mountains proved a restriction to the expansion of settlement in Australia.
+Until 1813 the Blue Mountains had proved a restriction to the expansion of settlement in Australia.
 In that year Blaxland, Wentworth and Lawson made the first successful crossing and opened the vast interior of the country to settlement.
 The construction of a road soon followed and in 1863 a railway was built as far as Penrith and extended as far as Mount Victoria by 1868.
-By the 1870s it has become fashionable for elite families to acquire mountain retreats with magnificent views where in summer the air was considerably cooler than Sydney.
+By the 1870s it had become fashionable for elite families to acquire mountain retreats with magnificent views where in summer the air was considerably cooler than Sydney.
 Villages such as Leura developed to serve these retreats which over time developed large European gardens.

 The Everglades had borne that name for at least a decade before 1933 (when Henry van de Velde acquired it) and had formed part of a more extensive estate in Leura for over half a century, ever since Captain Reynolds took out a series of conditional leases of Crown land in 1880 and 1881.
 Reynolds' acquisitions included portion 91, where Everglades is situated.

 The face of modern south-east Leura was shaped by the activities of Reynolds and his successors.
 Intensive subdivision of Reynolds' estate by Ernest Nardin, continued by his widow Ellen, created both residential and recreational possibilities.
 More people bought and built in south-east Leura and the golf course which plays an important role in Everglades' story was created on Nardin land.

 This in turn was the context which tempted Georgina Stonier to move to the heartland of the present Everglades, which the percipient Nardins had retained for themselves.
 Mrs Stonier's shrewd appraisal of the landscape led her to build her large home in 1915-16 in that part of the estate where the van de Veldes erected their house 20 years later and enjoying similar spectacular views to the south.
 The Everglades was, moreover, given its name by Georgina Stonier and it was she who first manipulated its environment, cleared some of the bush, planted exotics and fruit trees, creating terraces and a driveway supported by low stone walls.

 Henry and Una van de Velde did not acquire an empty canvas in 1933.
 The decisions which created the present house and garden were in debt to Captain Reynolds, Ernest and Ellen Nardin and Georgina Stonier.
 Nor were these decisions of the 1930s made unaided by van de Velde and Paul Sorensen.
 The van de Velde connections within the Sydney suburb of Manly and at Leura and the significance of Una van de Velde and her Maitland sisters are important antidotes to the simplistic and rather triumphalist story which centres around the two major male figures.

-Henry van de Velde, born in Belgium in 1875, was a modest but wealthy man of astute business ability with boundless energy and wide interests.
+Henry van de Velde, born in Belgium in 1875, was a wealthy man of business ability with boundless energy and wide interests.
 His main business activity was as owner of Australian felt and Textiles, manufacturers of among other things Feltex Floor covering.